getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

     {{ assets.js() }}
 ```

-The page show now show up perfectly fine.
-Make sure the pages and twig cache is disabled in the System settings.
+The page changes should now be shown in your Browser.
+If not, make sure that the pages and twig caches are disabled in the Grav system configuration settings.

 This is just the start.
 Now you might need to add more pages, and come up with better ways to present the content of your pages using the header frontmatter, and custom Twig that processes usual building blocks need: the home page testimonials, reviews, the product features and so on.

 #### Adding another page

 To add another page, the process is similar.
-For example you want to create the blog page.
+For example, let's say you want to next create the blog page.
 Repeat the process to add a `templates/blog.html.twig` file, paste the HTML source, and create a `pages/02.blog/blog.md` page.

 Now, while images links inside the pages still need to be migrated to Grav's assets syntax (or simply change the path), you dodn't want to repeat the same work you did above for CSS and JS assets.
 This should be reused across the site.

+#### Shared Elements

-So, identify the common parts of the pages (header and footer), and move them to the `templates/partials/base.html.twig` file.
+Identify the common parts of the pages (header and footer), and move them to the `templates/partials/base.html.twig` file.

 Each page template then needs to extend `partials/base.html.twig` (https://github.com/getgrav/grav-theme-antimatter/blob/develop/templates/default.html.twig#L1) and just add their unique content.